Killing of Kuanchung Kao: Shooting

 Lynch and Shields were in uniform and arrived in marked patrol cars with their sirens on but an eyewitness later stated neither of them identified themselves as police officers.
 When the officers arrived, Kao's wife Ayling Wu was outside trying to calm Kao and grab the stick.
 Shields commanded Wu to step away from Kao.
 She believed the officer would grab the stick but once she had retreated, Shields shot Kao once in the chest.
 Shields later testified that Kao charged him with the stick raised over his head in a striking posture, closing to within 3 ft.
 Four separate eyewitnesses contradicted Shields' testimony, saying that Kao was never closer to Shields than 10 ft.
 Kao was then handcuffed behind his back and left face down on his driveway to await paramedics.
 Ayling Wu, a trained medical professional, said she could see her husband breathing and tried to administer aid but was physically restrained by the officers and threatened with arrest.
 By the time paramedics arrived some ten minutes later Kao was dead.
 His body remained in the driveway until noon, and his 5-year-old daughter witnessed part of the disturbance.

 Shields later testified that he feared for his life as Kao was waving the stick in "a threatening martial arts fashion."
 Kao never studied martial arts.
 A warrant executed the next day had police comb through Kao's house for evidence of martial arts training or paraphernalia.
 None was found.

 Legal actions

 Sonoma County District Attorney

-The Sonoma County Sheriff's Department conducted an investigation of the shooting and filed a 600-page report with the Sonoma County District Attorney's office in May 1997.
+The Sonoma County Sheriff's Office conducted an investigation of the shooting and filed a 600-page report with the Sonoma County District Attorney's office in May 1997.
 On June 19, 1997, Sonoma County District Attorney Michael Mullins decided not to file criminal charges against Officer Jack Shields, concluding that Officer Shields had acted in self-defense.
 The California Attorney General's office investigated whether the decision not to prosecute was an abuse of discretion, concluding in a March 24, 1998 letter from Dan Lungren that deadly force was justified.